megahertz/node-purified-image/README.md

 ## Description

-Load, save and draw on image with API similar to HTML Canvas Context 2D.
+Load, save and draw with API similar to HTML Canvas Context 2D.
 No native dependencies.
 Wrap [PureImage](https://github.com/joshmarinacci/node-pureimage) library.

 ## Requirements
- - node >= 6
+ - node >= 8

 ## PureImage

-PureImage is a pure JavaScript implementation of an image drawing and encoding API, based on HTML Canvas, for NodeJS.
+PureImage is a pure JavaScript implementation of image drawing and encoding API, based on HTML Canvas, for NodeJS.
 It has no native dependencies.

 Current features:

-* set pixels
+ - set pixels
-* stroke and fill paths (rectangles, lines, quadratic curves)
+ - stroke and fill paths (rectangles, lines, quadratic curves, bezier curves, arcs/circles)
-* copy images
+ - copy and scale images (nearest neighbor)
-* export to PNG
+ - import and export JPG and PNG from streams using promises
-* render text (no bold or italics yet)
+ - render basic text (no bold or italics yet)
+ - anti-aliased strokes and fills
+ - transforms
+ - standard globalAlpha and rgba() alpha compositing
+ - clip shapes

 ## Installation